 All students applying for admission to University of Health Sciences and Pharmacy in St. Louis must submit a completed application for admission and all supporting documents.
 The Office of Admissions reviews applications holistically for admission.
-The University admits at three entry points:
+The University admits at various points:

-- 1. First-year
+- 1. First-Time, Full-Time (FTFT)

-- 2. Undergraduate Transfer
+- 2. Undergraduate Transfer (UGTR)

-- 3. Graduate
+- 3. Graduate (GR)

 - 4. Professional Pharmacy Program Year 1 (P1)

 - 5. Visiting

 - 6. Re-Entry

 Undergraduate and graduate applications may be found online at uhsp.edu/admissions.
 Undergraduate applications are also available through the Common Application site at commonapp.org.
 Paper applications are available by request from the Office of Admissions at admissions@uhsp.edu.
-First-year professional students should apply at pharmcas.org.
+First-year professional Pharm.D. students should apply at pharmcas.org.
+Visiting students may apply at www.uhsp.edu/registrar/visiting/.
+Re-Entry students should contact the Admissions Office.
+Other professional students seeking entry (beyond the first professional year) may contact the Office of Admissions.